bazad/memctl/README.md

 functions, find kernel symbols, and manipulate processes and tasks.
 The command-line tool wraps this functionality into a debugger-like CLI so that it can be used on the device being analyzed.

-In order to work memctl needs a library called a core to access to the kernel task port.
+In order to work memctl needs a library called a core to gain access to the kernel task port.
 I've written the following cores:

 * [memctl-tfp0-core]: A core for jailbroken iOS devices that uses `task_for_pid(0)` and